Postdoctoral Fellowships outline stage 2022-23 scheme guidance notes

 It is important for those considering an application to think carefully about whether they and their proposed project are at a sufficiently advanced stage to be submitted to such a competitive scheme.

-Awards are made to individual scholars for their merit and is not an award to the host institution.
+Awards are made to individual scholars for their merit.
+This is not an award to the host institution, though it must be held in an institutional setting.
 Applicants are advised to give serious consideration to their choice of institution and must ensure that it is a suitable environment for their field of research.

 Applicants and their proposed host organisations must be able to explain how support for the career development of the award holder will be delivered and why the proposed host organisation is best placed to ensure that relevant opportunities are made available in the event of success.